U.S. shale firms cut budgets, staff as oil-price outlook dims

 A slowing oil industry could weigh on the United States economy.
 The boom in shale oil output added about 1 percent to U.S. gross domestic product, or 10% of growth, between 2010 to 2015, according to the Federal Reserve Bank of Dallas.
 In Texas, the center of shale oil production, energy employment dipped 1.8 percent in the first six months of 2019, according to the Dallas Fed.
 New drilling permits in the state fell 21% in July compared with the same month last year, according to state data.

-Any broader economic impact, however, could be limited by the massive investments in shale drilling by some of the world’s biggest oil firms - Exxon Mobil (XOM.N), Chevron (CVX.N), Royal Dutch Shell (RDSa.L) and BP PLC (BP.L).
+Any broader economic impact, however, could be limited by the massive investments in shale drilling by some of the world’s biggest oil firms - Exxon Mobil, Chevron, Royal Dutch Shell and BP PLC.
 Even as small and mid-sized firms dial back, the majors continue to pour billions of dollars into years-long shale drilling plans.
 They have argued their integrated well-to-refinery networks allow them to control costs enough to withstand a sustained period of low prices.

 Spokespeople for Exxon, Chevron and BP declined to comment on the industry downturn but referred to previous statements of their longterm commitment to shale.
 Shell did not respond to requests for comment.